 at the age of 26 years.
 Lokanath Dasa officially became Lokanath Swami.

-One of the most important instructions he received from Srila Prabhupada was to preach Lord Caitanya’s message by organising Padayatra (a walking festival) worldwide in order to realise Caitanya Mahaprabhu’s declaration – “the holy are of Krsna will be preached in every town and village on this earth.”
+One of the most important instructions he received from Srila Prabhupada was to preach Lord Caitanya’s message by organising Padayatra (a walking festival) worldwide in order to realise Caitanya Mahaprabhu’s declaration – “the holy name of Krsna will be preached in every town and village on this earth.”
 The first leg of the journey was from Vrndavana to Mayapur.

 In the course of his Padayatra service, His Holiness travelled on foot to many of the major tirthas and sacred sites of India.